 \begin{rmk} Using the machinery of~\cite{antieau2023spherical} one can construct another filtration on $\bS_{\Int(\bZ)}$ by using the notion of \emph{synthetic spherical Witt vectors}.
 Indeed, in~\cite{antieau2023spherical}*{Definition 2.27}, Antieau defines a functor

 by simply post-composing the spherical Witt vectors described above with the $p$-complete even filtration functor.
 We could apply this to the perfect $\bF_p$-algebra $\Int(\bZ)/p$.
 However, this does not produce the same filtration on~$\mathbb{SW}(\Int(\bZ)/p)$ that we we obtain by $p$-completing $\bS^{\syn}_{\Int(\bZ)}$.
 One can see this by how the two filtrations base-change over $\bF_p$.
-The filtration constructed using the synthetic spherical Witt vectors base-changes to the constant filtration on $\Int(\bZ)/p$ over $\bF_p$:
+The filtration constructed using the synthetic spherical Witt vectors base-changes to the trivial filtration on $\Int(\bZ)/p$ over $\bF_p$:

-We compare this to our construction which instead base-changes to the degree-filtration on $\Int(\bZ)/p$.
-Relatedly, one obtains a filtration on the spherical cochains of $S^1$, at least up to $p$-completion, and this will also base-change to the constant filtration if one constructed it via synthetic Witt vectors. \end{rmk}
+We compare this to our construction which instead base-changes to the degree filtration on $\Int(\bZ)/p$.
+Relatedly, one obtains a filtration on the spherical cochains of $S^1$, at least up to $p$-completion, and this will also base-change to the trivial filtration if one constructed it via synthetic Witt vectors. \end{rmk}